jcnaud/python-linux-iso/README.rst

 Use configuration file, many of them are in **examples** directory.
 For example, use **examples/1_debian_simple/settings.yml**

-Change **General** parameters to avoid warning about using default directories:
+Change some parameters to avoid warning.:
-- general.dir_input: <directory where offical iso are>
+ - general.dir_input: <directory where offical iso are (if empty, use default/dir_input directory)>
-- general.dir_isocustom: <directory to put custom iso>
+ - general.dir_isocustom: <directory to put custom iso (if empty, use default/dir_isocustom directory)>
-- general.dir_build: <temp directory where we build iso>
+ - general.dir_build: <temp directory where we build iso (if empty, use default/dir_build directory)>
+ - virutalbox.vms.myhostname.interface_name: <interface name used by virtualbox to connect the vm (if empty auto detect default interface)>

-Now typical work flow is:
+Now typical work flow is write in **examples/1_debian_simple/commands.sh**:

 Download debian ISO::